avonces/winget-update-interface/README.md

 # winget-update-interface
-a simple and pretty batch file to add to your startup folder to automatically search for updates and install them
+a simple and pretty batch file to add to your startup folder to automatically search for updates and install them [using winget (for lazy people like me)]

+## Installation